 Another fantastic museum option on the University of Tennessee’s campus (and free – yay!).
 Grade and middle schoolers will love to see the dinosaur at the front entrance, a wide variety of fossils, and even a mummy’s sarcophagus.
 They have several programs for the younger set, including their Stroller Tours designed for infants to four-year-olds where crying and wriggly babies are welcome (you don’t see that too often!).
-“Just Bead It” is on February 11 at 10AM.
+Valley of the Kings is on February 10 at 10AM.
 The next Family Day is “Darwin Day”, featuring crafts, tours, and more with cake and punch to celebrate Charles Darwin’s birthday.

 And yet another free option for your little gal!
 Enjoy hands-on exhibits and Girl Scout memorabilia at this museum in West Knoxville.
 There’s even a doll that has been in the Smithsonian Museums in Washington DC.
 Don’t forget to purchase a patch to commemorate your experience!